mlexchange/mlex_peak_detection/README.md

 ## Description
 This docker compose framework automatically finds the peaks within a group of 1D XRD data files and runs a dash app for more precise peak detection.

+The project contains standalone version of the [SplashML](./docs/concepts.md#SplashML) tagging framework in order to get a running demo.

 To do this create the following directories:

 * Clone this directory into any location